demisto/content/Packs/GenericWebhook/Integrations/GenericWebhook/README.md

 You can now trigger the webhook URL: `<CORTEX-XSOAR-URL>/instance/execute/<INTEGRATION-INSTANCE-NAME>`.
 For example, `https://my.demisto.live/instance/execute/webhook`

+Please note the instance name is case sensitive.

 **Note**: The ***Listen Port*** needs to be available, which means it has to be unique for each integration instance.
 It cannot be used by other long-running integrations.

 ## Usage